People of Duke Arts: Rachel Goodwin

-A six-week residency at the Power Plant gallery allows Durham artist Rachel Goodwin to think big while inviting the public to follow along.
+A six-week residency at the Power Plant gallery allows Durham artist Rachel Goodwin to think big while inviting the public to follow along with her work in baubles, beads, and hanging trees.

 Rachel Goodwin is an artist based in Durham who uses paint, wood and found materials to make paintings, collages and constructions.
 She is also in the midst of a six-week #PPGArtists residency at the Power Plant Gallery, working on a project she calls Converse Canopy.
 The gallery program supports two resident artists each summer, who are brought into the space to make work but not necessarily to finish or exhibit it.
 The public, in turn, is invited to visit the artist at work.
 It’s a “process-oriented residency,” according to gallery director Caitlin Margaret Kelly, meant to “foster an understanding of the work behind the art, not just a finished object.”